HallaSurvivor/Blog/_posts/2024-07-03-topological-topos-3-bonus-axioms.md

     but it turns out to be.
 This is in Johnstone's [original paper][35].

 [^11]:
-    This is the first time I'm actually written down the definition of (metric space) continuity in full!
+    This is the first time in a while I've actually written down the definition of (metric space) continuity in full!
 No wonder students struggle with this, haha.
 I've forgotten what a mouthful it is!